15249_hiv treatement and care_policy brief for web

 3.1 Or 8 9 10

-Oral pre-exposure prophylaxis (PrEP) containing TDF should be offered as an additional prevention choice prophylaxis for
+Oral pre-exposure prophylaxis (PrEP) containing TDF should be offered as an additional prevention choice

-for people at substantial risk2 of HIV infection as part of combination HIV prevention approaches (strong preventing the
+for people at substantial risk2 of HIV infection as part of combination HIV prevention approaches (strong

 recommendation, high quality evidence).